darashi/searchnos/README.md

 `SRC_RELAYS` and `FETCH_KINDS` can be a comma-separated list.

-- `ADMIN_PUBKEYS`: comma-separated list of admin public keys (hex or `npub`).
-Only these keys can authenticate via NIP-42 to publish events.
 - `PUBLIC_RELAY_URL` (optional): canonical relay URL used to validate `relay` tags in AUTH events (e.g. `wss://searchnos.example.com`).
 - `SRC_RELAYS` (optional): comma-separated list of source relay URLs to fetch events from.
 - `FETCH_KINDS` (optional): comma-separated list of numeric event kinds to fetch.
 When unset but `SRC_RELAYS` is provided, a default set matching the NIP-50 indexer is used (`0,1,5,30023,40,41,42,43,44`).